In Focus: Fifty years after Bursar’s Office Takeover, Northwestern reconciles continued parallels in black student concerns

 Many current black undergraduates said they are not represented sufficiently in all majors and programs.

 Communication junior Elliot Sagay said that both at Northwestern and within his theater major, the number of black students is noticeably small.
-In last year’s graduating theater class, he said he remembered there being no more than two black students, and while his cohort feels larger in comparison, it’s still not enough.
+In last year’s graduating theater class, he recalls two black students, and while his cohort feels larger in comparison, it’s still not enough.

-FMO coordinator Kasey Brown said it’s not only important for the University to enroll more black students; Northwestern must also consider the “other variables” they face — compared to white students — once they’re here.
+FMO coordinator Kasey Brown said enrolling more black students isn’t enough; Northwestern must also consider the “other variables” they face — compared to white students — once they’re here.

 Although NU’s current first-year class is 10 percent black, Brown said it’s important to realize “how little progress” has been made in 50 years.